Playing While Black

 As I considered what made this scene so impactful, I

-This lack of representation in my play experiences often left me feeling
+availability and circumstances.
+This lack of representation in my play

-disconnected from my own cultural identity.
+experiences often left me feeling disconnected from my own cultural identity.

-However, over the past couple of years, this dynamic has
+However, over the past couple of years, this dynamic

-with individuals who not only looked like me but also shared a cultural
+a scene with individuals who not only looked like me but also shared a cultural

 understanding of our experiences.
 This added layer of connection transformed